turboapps/docs/src/guides/desktop-client/offline-client.md

    turbo cache mozilla/firefox-esr-x64:128.6 --all-users
    ```

-6. Install the applications in offline mode as there is no Turbo Server to connect to.
+7. Install the applications in offline mode.
 See the [turbo installi](/client/command-line/installi.html) command for more information.

    - Example 1: install Photoshop with merge container isolation.